VitaClix/plexus-segmentation-/readme.md

 Our paper describing this lightweight algorithm with potential implications for multi-modal neuroimaging studies of choroid plexus in dementia is published.
 If you use ChP-GMM segmentation, please cite our paper:

 > Improving Choroid Plexus Segmentation in the Healthy and Diseased Brain: Relevance for Tau-PET Imaging in Dementia.
-Journal of Alz
+Journal of Alzheimer's Disease

+##